John-Abbott-College/4A8-Notes/30_Installer_WAP.md

 ![image-20230504003655502](./Images/WAPP_publish_menu.PNG)

 As we will not be publishing our app on the Microsoft Store, we will keep the `Sideloading` option checked.
-When we incorporate the building of the installer in our GitHub Actions script we will also have to specify that it our installer is side loading.
+When we incorporate the building of the installer in our GitHub Actions script we will also have to specify that our installer is side loading.

 ![image-20230424022421100](./Images/WAPP_Sideloading.JPG)